Deep Saini: Career

-Quebec Tuition Issues
+Quebec tuition issues

 In 2023, Saini expressed concern over proposed changes in Quebec’s tuition policy for out-of-province students, and a potential revenue loss between $42 million and $94 million.
 In issuing his concerns, he urged collaboration with the government to promote French while maintaining the university’s inclusivity.
 To that end, he also stated that he would consider potentially moving some McGill operations out of Quebec.
 In February 2024 it was announced that McGill University and Concordia were both taking legal action against the province in response to a significant drop in applicants.
 McGill stated at the time that it had seen a twenty percent drop in applicants.
 At the time, Saini was quoted as saying "we are undertaking this legal action because we believe that these measures are illegal."

 Protest encampments

 During an early test of his presidency, McGill saw protest encampments established on the campus during the Gaza war, which Saini denounced.
 Three days after the encampment, Saini and the university called upon the police and the courts to break up the protest.
 Both declined to do so.
 About this time, a professor at the school stated of Saini that the faculty was "strongly opposed to our university administration's relentless campaign against the students."

 The Globe and Mail reported that as of the end of May 2024, citing tactics he felt were designed to "threaten, coerce and scare people," Saini continued to push the law enforcement to try and intervene despite them informing him that nothing illegal was occurring.
 Saini, citing concerns and fears from some Jewish students, accused the protest of being antisemitic.
 However, Jewish students, as well as Independent Jewish Voices, dismissed the accusation as part of a smear campaign against the encampment, noting that there are Jewish students playing a key role in the protest encampment.

 On 6 June 2024, Saini requested police intervention to clear the protest occurring in the James administration building.
 Riot police used pepper spray, tear-gas, batons and shields against students protesting around the building.
 15 students were arrested for their role in the protest.
 Saini later thanked the police for their intervention in clearing out the protest.
 In July 2024, The Breach claimed that Saini had spread misinformation in his statements to the press.
 The Breach wrote that Saini had planted false stories that students called for violence and prevented administrators from leaving the building.